Georgia tips off at Kentucky hunting statement win over Big Blue basketball royalty

 Still, most SEC fans -- and even some Georgia fans -- are still not familiar with the names of the Bulldogs’ basketball players.

-To that point, there were 43 teams receiving votes to be within an AP top 25 that incoudes four 5-loss teams this week — and the Bulldogs weren’t one of them.
+To that point, there were 43 teams receiving votes to be within an AP top 25 that includes four 5-loss teams this week — and the Bulldogs weren’t one of them.

 RELATED: Mike White arrives at Georgia with unlimited expectations